pennmem/UnityEPL/Documentation/Architecture.rst

 Events are async functions that run on an EventLoop or EventMonoBehavior thread.

 The *EventLoop* is the default base class for classes that want to run events.
-They sets up a thread that, when any Do is called, runs the specified function on that thread.
+They set up a thread that, when any Do is called, runs the specified function on that thread.

 Each thread only runs one event at a time in the order that they are initiated.
 In other words, it time-multiplexes.